-Additionally, the School offers 10 days' full contractual (occupational) paternity pay (OPP) pay (pro rata if part-time) to those who have completed 26 weeks' continuous service at the beginning of the 15th week before the expected week of childbirth (EWC).
+In addition, LSE offers all staff, regardless of their length of service, up to 20 days' full contractual (occupational) paternity/ partner's leave and pay (pro rata if part-time).
 Contractual paternity pay is inclusive of Statutory Paternity Pay (SPP).

-The paternity leave policy and procedure are available on the Human Resources website.
-In all cases of paternity leave, members of staff should notify a member of the HR Services team.
+The Paternity/Partner's Leave Policy and Procedure are available on the Human Resources website.
+In all cases of paternity/ partner's leave, members of staff should notify their HR Adviser in Human Resources.

-12 Adoption leave
+14 Adoption leave